 Researchers at the Social Science Research Center at Mississippi State University (MSU) administered a web-based survey to undergraduate students at the University of Southern Mississippi (USM).
 This web-based approach has extraordinary potential as the university provides internet access to students in multiple settings and issues each student an e-mail account.
 Moreover, students rely on e-mail and the internet to communicate with peers, professors, and university administrators.

-Information Technology Services at USM provided 10,379 undergraduate student e-mail addresses.
-Of these 10,379 students, 5,190 were sampled and 372 participated in the survey.
-All respondents were 18 years of age or older and undergraduate students at USM during the Spring 2017 term.
-Respondents were screened before beginning the survey, and students who were not yet 18 years of age during the Spring 2017 term were not allowed to continue the survey.
+Information Technology Services at USM provided 9,922 undergraduate student e-mail addresses.
+Of these 9,922 students, 4,961 were sampled and 173 participated in the survey.
+All respondents were 18 years of age or older and undergraduate students at USM during the Spring 2019 term.
+Respondents were screened before beginning the survey, and students who were not yet 18 years of age during the Spring 2019 term were not allowed to continue the survey.

 Each student in the sample received an e-mail asking for their participation in the survey.
 Students who chose to participate clicked on an embedded URL address that linked the student to the survey web site.
 Respondents who did not complete the survey in one session were able to restart the survey at the last question answered.
 Up to two reminder e-mails were sent requesting the student's continued participation.
 Two reminder emails were also sent to each student who did not respond to the initial request for participation.
 No more than three emails were sent to any student in the sample.
-We also sent an e-mail to participants thanking them for their participation.

 Several precautions were taken to protect the privacy of respondents.
 Personal identifiers (e-mail addresses) were kept separate from the information collected from each respondent.
 This was accomplished by anonymizing responses so that no personal information was recorded and the contact association was removed.
-Please note that we did not administer this survey to USM students in the Spring of 2013 due to the tornadoes that hit Hattiesburg during this semester.

-INDIVIDUAL PRACTICES
+INDIVIDUAL PRACTICES EXPOSURE TO TOBACCO SMOKE